 All students who graduate from Leysin American School are awarded the LAS High School Diploma, including students who undertake IB Subjects and the full International Baccalaureate Diploma Programme.
-This prestigious high school diploma is accredited by the Commission on Secondary Schools of the New England Association of Schools and Colleges.
+This prestigious high school diploma is accredited by the Commission on Secondary Schools of the New England Association of Schools and Colleges and the Council for International Schools.